The wiki gives you a centralized repository to store and organize all of your TM1 documentation.

 You can choose the “Current Connection” option for the model to execute the checklist on the model version the viewer will be browsing.
 You can also choose the “Latest Version” option to have the checklist run on the most recent version of the selected model.

-The searches are kept in groups.
-To expand a group click on the in the top right of a search group.
+The searches are organized into groups.
+To expand a group click on the arrow in the top right of a search group.
 You can then select individual searches by clicking on the checkbox on the left of the search name and choose a priority for the search in the drop-down on the right.

 If you want to select (or deselect) every search in a search group, click on the checkbox to the left of the search group name.